RadekVyM/SimpleToolkit/README.md

 The _SimpleToolkit.SimpleShell_ package provides you with a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.
 The implementation is simply called `SimpleShell`.

-All `SimpleShell` is is just a set of containers for your application content with the ability to put the hosting area for pages wherever you want, giving you the **flexibility** to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application.
+All `SimpleShell` is is just a set of containers for your application content with the ability to put the hosting area for pages wherever you want.
+This gives you the **flexibility** to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application.

 Bear in mind that **`SimpleShell` does not come with any navigation controls.** `SimpleShell` just gives you the ability to use custom navigation controls along with the URI-based navigation and automatic navigation stack management.

+> [!IMPORTANT]
 > Before you begin using `SimpleShell`, I highly recommend familiarizing yourself with the original .NET MAUI `Shell` - especially with the URI-based [navigation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation), which works exactly the same as in `SimpleShell`.
 The `SimpleShell` class inherits from the `Shell` class.

 In order to use `SimpleShell`, you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file: